sofiayem/rtd-doc-tests/docs/source/requester.rst

                private String seed;
                @SerializedName("callSite")
                private String callSite;
-               // CallParams is a structure that depends on a particular method.
+               // callParams is a structure that depends on a particular method.
                @SerializedName("callParams")
                private Object callParams;
                @SerializedName("reference")